LF-Decentralized-Trust-labs/Naryo/docs/getting_started.md

 #### ✅ Using Spring Boot (recommended)

-1. Add the Spring Boot starter dependency (see above).
+1. Add the Spring Boot plugin and dependency management (for Gradle: `org.springframework.boot` and `io.spring.dependency-management`;
+   for Maven: use `spring-boot-starter-parent`) and include the needed Spring Boot starters (for example, `spring-boot-starter`, `spring-boot-starter-web`) along with Naryo’s spring-core dependency.
 2. Define your configuration in `application.yml`:

     ```yaml